Boost Wallet

 The Boost Wallet method uses the standard format for callbacks to deliver purchase results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 5,000.00 MYR purchase on account 035209875690435 made by a customer in the 635 project.
+The following is the example of a callback with information about a 1000,00 MYR purchase made in the 635 project.

 {